 Name Of The Game When Buying Used Vehicles

-We’ve all heard the ads for the biggest deals and year end blow outs.
+We’ve all heard the ads for the biggest deals and year-end blowouts.
 Are they legit?
-Short answer, is yes.
+The short answer is yes.

-0% apr.
+0% Apr.
 No money down.
 Sign and drive.
-You have heard all these things before, however most of those things only apply to new car purchases.
-A Used car rarely applies for these discount because manufacturers don’t support secondary purchases.
+You have heard all these things before, however, most of those things only apply to new car purchases.
+A Used car rarely applies for these discounts because manufacturers don’t support secondary purchases.

 You buy a car that has all the features you want and need, without the heft of its original price tag.

 According to an article by Carfax, the average new car will lose 60% of its value in the first 5 years of ownership!
 That hurts.
 Furthermore, the first year loses the most value with an initial 20% drop across the average.